Maokong Gondola: Stations

+The system has four stations for a total trip time of 12 minutes.

 On leaving Zhinan Temple or Maokong Stations, regular and frequent minibus services can ferry visitors to destinations around the Maokong area.
 Minibus services can also deliver passengers directly back to the Taipei Zoo MRT station.

 Fares

 When operating, the fares are based on the number of stations traveled: